Skip to main content

 const message = `getL2PSHistory:${address}:${timestamp}`

-const signature = await wallet.signMessage(message)
+const { data: signature } = await demos.signMessage(message)

-const response = await rpcCall({
+const response = await demos.rpcCall({

 method: "getL2PSAccountTransactions",